pskowronek/Lightning-camera-trigger/README.md

 has been used, but there are other brands that produce similar modules (can be found on Ali, eBay etc - haven't tested them out, though).
 Since I own Canon dSLR all the camera wiring has been done for this particular manufacturer.

-DISCLAIMER: The module and the program haven't been tested in the field yet, now is winter time and now lightning.
-It's been tested with piezo lighters and other noisy devices - the module + software is able to properly notify about noisy environment, the question is how good it will be catching lightnings!
+DISCLAIMER: The module and the program haven't been tested in the field yet, now it is winter time and no lightnings.
+It's been tested with piezo lighters and other noisy devices, though.
+The module & software are able to properly notify about noisy environment etc, the question is how good it will be catching lightnings!

 Awaiting spring - keep fingers crossed!

 ## Functionality